mdciao.nomenclature.LabelerGPCR

 • topTopology or path to topology file (e.g. a pdb)

-• fragments (iterable of integers, default is None) –
+• fragments (iterable of integers, default is None) – Any useful fragment definition as lists of residue indices.
+Useful means:

 An interactive prompt will ask the user which fragments to keep in case of clashes.

-Check check_if_subfragment for more info
+Check the method check_if_fragment_clashes for more info.

-• min_hit_rate (float, default is .5) – With big topologies, like a receptor-Gprotein system, the “brute-force” alignment method (check mdciao.sequence.my_bioalign) sometimes yields sub-optimal results, e.g. finding short snippets of reference sequence that align in a completely wrong part of the topology.
-To avoid this, an initial, exploratory alignment is carried out. min_hit_rate = .5 means that only the fragments (mdciao.fragments.get_fragments defaults) with more than 50% alignment in this exploration are used to improve the second alignment
+• min_seqID_rate (float, default is .5) – With big topologies, like a receptor-Gprotein system, the “brute-force” alignment method (check mdciao.sequence.my_bioalign) sometimes yields sub-optimal results, e.g. finding short snippets of reference sequence that align in a completely wrong part of the topology.
+To avoid this, an initial, exploratory alignment is carried out. min_seqID_rate = .5 means that only the fragments (mdciao.fragments.get_fragments defaults) with more than 50% alignment in this exploration are used to improve the second alignment

 • input_dataframe (DataFrame, default is None) – Expert option, use at your own risk.
 Instead of aligning top to the object’s sequence to derive fragment definitions, input an existing alignment here, e.g. the self.most_recent_alignment